sovware/directorist/readme.txt

 [Try Admin Demo](https://userdemo.wpwax.com/directorist/) | [Demos](https://directorist.com/demos/) | [Docs](https://directorist.com/documentation/directorist/) | [Themes](https://directorist.com/themes/) | [Extensions](https://directorist.com/extensions/) | [Roadmap](https://directorist.com/roadmap/)

-🎉🎉 Turn Your Directory Website into a [Native Mobile App](https://directorist.com/product/mobile-app/)
+🎉🎉 Use [OneListing](https://directorist.com/product/onelisting/) FREE multipurpose directory theme for a quick start

 Want to build an online directory of business listings similar to Yelp, Yellow-Pages, or Tripadvisor on your WordPress site?
 If the answer is YES, you have come to the right place.
 Directorist simplifies the process of creating powerful business directories or classified websites of any kind.